I heard there will be some changes to Challenge Soccer staring in 2015-2016. What will change?

 The HFC Challenge Program utilizes coaches who have significant coaching and playing experience.
-Many of the Challenge Trainers who work in this program also work in the Highland Football Club, the Classic Division of ABYSA.
-All teams train twice each week with our professional trainers, then a designated volunteer coaches our teams during weekend games.
+Many of the Challenge coaches who work in this program also work in the Classic and/or Academy programs.
+All teams train twice each week and play approximately one match per week under the supervision of our professional Challenge Program Staff.

 What is the cost of Challenge soccer?

-The total cost of the program is $315 per season.
+The total cost of the program is $325 per season.
 All new players must purchase a uniform at the beginning of their first season ($87).
-The season fees include two training t-shirts (per year) and all training and referee fees.
-Financial Aid is available for families with a documented need who otherwise could not participate in the Challenge Player Training Program.
+The season fees include two training t-shirts (per year) and all training, game, and referee fees.
+Financial Aid is available for families with a documented need who otherwise could not participate in the Challenge Program.

 How long does the Challenge season run?

 The fall training season is from mid-August through early November.
 The spring training season lasts from late February through early May.

 How much travel is involved?

 What is the Challenge tryout/placement evaluation process?

-ABYSA conducts evaluation tryouts for players in May and also some supplemental evaluations over the winter (Mid-November / January-if needed).
-Many players will be invited to participate in the Challenge program; however, some players will be best advised to continue their soccer development with the Recreation program and to tryout again the following year.
+HFC conducts placement evaluations for players in May and also some supplemental evaluations over the winter (Mid-November / January-if needed).
+Many players will be invited to participate in the Challenge program; however, some players will be best advised to continue their soccer development with the Recreation program and to be re-evaluated again the following year.

-Players participating in tryout evaluations will be notified via the email address that is provided on the registration form.
+Players participating in placement evaluations will be notified via the email address that is provided on the registration form.
 Please make sure that the email address is accurate.
-We hope to inform players of their selection status as soon as possible after their final tryout date.
+We hope to inform players of their selection status as soon as possible after their final evaluation date.

-What if I am not offered a position in the HFC Challenge Player Training Program?
+What if I am not offered a position in the HFC Challenge Program?

 Soccer is a sport for everyone to enjoy at every level.
 If you are not selected, we hope that you will continue your soccer in our ABYSA Recreation Program.

 Other Important Information

-Players will need to bring the following to tryouts:
+Players will need to bring the following to placement evaluations:

 - A medical release form